stanford-rc/www.sherlock.stanford.edu/src/docs/concepts.md

 ### Limitations

-!!! danger "Being an owner on Sherlock is different from traditional server hosting."
+!!! danger "Purchasing nodes on Sherlock is different from traditional server hosting."

 In particular, purchasing your own compute nodes on Sherlock will **NOT**
 allow:

-:fontawesome-solid-times:{ .chk_no } **root access**: owner nodes on Sherlock are still managed by SRCC in accordance with Stanford's [Minimum Security Standards][url_minsec].
+:fontawesome-solid-xmark:{ .chk_no } **root access**: owner nodes on Sherlock are still managed by SRCC in accordance with Stanford's [Minimum Security Standards][url_minsec].
 Although users are welcome to install (or request) any software they may need, purchasing compute nodes on Sherlock does not allow `root` access to the nodes.

-:fontawesome-solid-times:{ .chk_no } **running permanent services**:
-  permanent processes such as web servers or databases can only run on owner nodes through the scheduler, using [recurring][url_recurring] or [persistent][url_persistent].
+:fontawesome-solid-xmark:{ .chk_no } **running permanent services**: permanent processes such as web servers or databases can only run on owner nodes through the scheduler, using [recurring][url_recurring] or [persistent][url_persistent].
 Purchasing compute nodes on Sherlock does not provide a way to run anything that couldn't run on publicly-available nodes.

-:fontawesome-solid-times:{ .chk_no } **direct network connectivity** from the outside world: owners' nodes are connected to the Sherlock's internal network and are not directly accessible from the outside, which means that they can't host public services like web or application servers.
+:fontawesome-solid-xmark:{ .chk_no } **direct network connectivity**: owners' nodes are connected to the Sherlock's internal network and are not directly accessible from the outside, which means that they can't host public services like web or application servers.

-:fontawesome-solid-times:{ .chk_no } **bypassing the scheduler**: jobs running on owners' nodes still need to be submitted to the scheduler.
+:fontawesome-solid-xmark:{ .chk_no } **bypassing the scheduler**: jobs running on owners' nodes still need to be submitted to the scheduler.
 Direct shell access to the nodes is not possible outside of scheduled interactive sessions.

-:fontawesome-solid-times:{ .chk_no } **hardware modifications**: the hardware components of purchased nodes cannot be changed, removed, swapped or upgraded during the nodes' service lifetime.
+:fontawesome-solid-xmark:{ .chk_no } **hardware modifications**: the hardware components of purchased nodes cannot be changed, removed, swapped or upgraded during the nodes' service lifetime.

-:fontawesome-solid-times:{ .chk_no } **persistent local storage**: [local storage space][url_lscratch] provided on the compute nodes is only usable for the duration of a job and cannot be used to store long-term data.
+:fontawesome-solid-xmark:{ .chk_no } **persistent local storage**: [local storage space][url_lscratch] provided on the compute nodes is only usable for the duration of a job and cannot be used to store long-term data.

-:fontawesome-solid-times:{ .chk_no } **additional storage space**: purchasing compute nodes on Sherlock does not provide additional storage space.
+:fontawesome-solid-xmark:{ .chk_no } **additional storage space**: purchasing compute nodes on Sherlock does not provide additional storage space.
 Please note that SRCC does offer the possibility for PIs to purchase their own storage space on [Oak][url_oak], for their long-term research data needs.